inchmeal/inchmeal.github.io/app/_sicp/ch-2/ex-2.42.markdown

 date: 2016-04-28
 ---

 There can be multiple ways to represent board.
-All we need to do is implement the procedures required in exerceise such that they work correctly for our board representation.
+All we need to do is implement the procedures required in exercise such that they work correctly for our board representation.

 Since at any point in the code, a column will contain only one queen.
-We can represent a solution by a simple list such that each element in the list corresponds to a row in board such that the row is equal to the position of this element in the list.
+We can represent a solution by a simple list such that each element in the list corresponds to a row in board.

+Thus the combination of position in this simple list and the value at this position gives us col-number and row-number of the place where queen is placed.
+For example:

-We are assuming row and col numbers start from 1(not 0).
+(Taking row and col numbers to start from 1(not 0).)

 For eg: Suppose one solution for 5 queens is: (4 2 5 3 1), then the corresponding board is: